 - food sensitivities, such as lactose intolerance

 Over-the-counter (OTC) gas remedies often help reduce this pain.
-A range of gas remedies is available for purchase online.
 Some people also find relief from heating pads or a gentle stomach massage.

-People who frequently experience severe gas pain should see a doctor, who can help diagnose any underlying issues and give advice about how to reduce symptoms.
+People who frequently experience severe gas pain should see a doctor.

 2. Stomach viruses